kmcintyre/Snapyelp/README.md

 * Worst first, but still non-pollutive to opentable environment.

-The goal is to demo to the team a random button reservation generator, with cancel by hand.
+The goal is to demo to the team a 1-button reservation generator, with cancel by hand.

 #### Assumptions